Bermondsey

 Left into Dockhead

 The Roman Catholic Church of the Most Holy Trinity was re-built in 1960 by Goodhart-Rendel after the original was destroyed by bomb damage.
-At the end of the street notice the fire station which was used in the filming of the TV series ‘Londons Burning’

 Right along Wolseley Street